Timalexanderandersson/Rock-Paper-Scissors-Game/README.md

 ### Header
  ![headerin](<assets/images/header in game.PNG>)

- * On the top of the website you can find the header with the short text "lets go" and just under it says "Rock Paper And Scissors" for the website.
+ * On the top of the website you can find the header with the short text "lets go" and just under it says "Rock Paper And Scissors" on the website.
  - h1 and h2 text in the header so it's very visible text
- - you know what the website is about when you enter it.
+ - you understand what the website is about when you enter it.

  ## Game Area